 This report is a mid-year Prudential Indicators and Treasury Management monitoring report which has been prepared in line with the recommendations of CIPFA's (Chartered Institute of Public Finance Accountants) Code of Practice on Treasury Management.
-This report was considered and scrutinised by the Audit and Standards Committee at the meeting of the 28th October 2019.
+The report has also been considered at the Audit and Standards Committee meeting of 26th November 2020.